zero-army/Bravo-Company-NFTs/README.md

 The ZERO ARMY BRAVO COMPANY collection contains 200 ON-CHAIN dynamic NFTs (AKA: dNFTs) with burnable soulbound $AIM0 tokens.
-Owners can add their own custom CODE NAME.
-The colors and patterns change every time a user hits the refresh metadata button on Opensea.
-The statistics, rank and crypto-currency token supply also change over time as the user engages with the token.
+Owners can change select text.
+The colors and patterns change every time a user clicks the "Refresh metadata" button on Opensea.
+The rank, rewards and crypto-currency token supply also change over time as players engage with the token.These 200 NFTs serve as tickets to a unique metaverse experience within the World War Zero Army metaverse - codenamed: the MetaSERVE.

-The NFTs serve as tickets to a unique metaverse experience within the World War Zero Army metaverse - codenamed: the MetaSERVE.
-Holders of Bravo Company tokens will take up unique positions along the Zero Army's FRONTLINE within the simulation game in MetaSERVE.
+Holders of Bravo Company tokens will take up unique positions along the Zero Army's FRONTLINE within the MetaSERVE simulation game.
 Zero Army Bravo Company Commandos (AKA: C0s) must win back control of the FRONTLINE using strategic thinking and economic AIMunition - $AIM0.
+Firing their burnable $AIM0 tokens, Bravo Company C0s must burn the entire 2 Million ROUND supply to complete their mission.

+REWARDS:
+1. For every ATTO-ROUND of $AIM0 that is burned an equal supply of ATTO-Z3R0 Mission Coins is earned!
-Using their burnable $AIM0 tokens, Bravo Company C0s must burn the entire 2 Million ROUND supply to complete their mission.
-When a C0 burns through 100 ROUNDS of $AIM0, their Bravo Company NFT will rank up by 1 degree.
+2. When a C0 burns through 100 ROUNDS of $AIM0, their Bravo Company NFT will rank up by 1 degree.

+ENLIST --> DONATE --> EARN TOKENS --> PLAY

+ZEROARMY.ORG/BRAVO